XtraChase/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-My main portfolio with all of my projects.
+My class portfolio with all of my projects.

+## What I learned
+* Responsive layout
+* header and footer placement
+* CSS Grid